 - Chimneys are a far better system to remove gases and fumes from the kitchen when compared to the exhaust fan.

-- Chimneys with an auto cleaning system is more desirable because they offer more ease of use.
+- Chimneys with an auto cleaning system are more desirable because they offer more ease of use.

 Frequently Asked Questions about Chimney Installation Height